 neutral DENSITY chart

 Each single f-stop of exposure adjustment needed could be done by doubling the exposure time or opening the lens aperture 1 full f-stop, like opening up to f/8 from 5/6.
+You'll really give yourself an advantage in all your photography if you have a deeper understanding of f/stops and aperture.
 Here is more on f/stops and aperture.

 I use the ND 1000 10-stop filter more than any other.
 Using it will reduce the exposure by about 1000x, which is the equivalency of 10 f-stops of exposure.
 I like this strength because I can get really long exposures, sometimes up to 30 seconds even in bright conditions to get some really interesting effects.